The Combined Pill – Everything you need to know

 What is the combined pill?

-The combined pill, also known as ‘The pill’, is an oral contraceptive is taken daily.
-It contains artificial versions of women’s hormones oestrogen and progesterone.
-There are many different brands of pill (including Rigevidon, Microgynon and Yasmin birth control pill), but generally they are designed to be taken in three main ways which all differ slightly.
+The combined pill, also known as ‘The pill’, is an oral contraceptive that is taken daily.
+It contains artificial versions of the female hormones oestrogen and progesterone.
+There are many different brands of pill (including Rigevidon, Microgynon and Yasmin birth control pill), which can be classified in different ways:

 Monophasic pills:

 Each pill has the same amount of hormones in it.
-One pill is taken each day for 21 days and then no pills are taken for the next 7 days.
+Traditionally, one pill is taken each day for 21 days and then no pills are taken for the next 7 days.
 During this break you experience a withdrawal bleed (like a period).
 For most brands you can choose to shorten this break or miss it out altogether (and avoid a withdrawal bleed).
+This is called taking the pill back-to-back and is completely safe.

 Multiphasic pills:

 One pill is taken each day for 21 days, but each pill provides different levels of hormones.
-No pills are taken for the next seven days.
+No pills are taken for the next 7 days during in which you will have a withdrawal bleed.
 Phasic pills need to be taken in the correct order.

 Every day (ED) pills:

-There are 21 active pills (containing hormones) and seven inactive pills (also known as ‘dummy’ pills, containing no hormones) in a pack – they are identifiable through different colours.
+There are 21 active pills (containing hormones) and seven inactive pills (also known as dummy, placebo or sugar pills, containing no hormones) in a pack – they are different colours in the packet.
 One pill is taken each day for 28 days with no break between pill packets.
 ED pills need to be taken in the right order.

 How does the combined pill work?